JsCommunity/reaclette/README.md

 - computed values are available in the `state` in effects
 - `finalize` effect is triggered on unmount (symmetry with `initialize`)
 - easy async effects
+- no state and effects injection (replace with [React context](https://reactjs.org/docs/context.html))
 - async computed support
 - update state by default: no need for `Object.assign()` and `{...state}`
 - no [helper functions](https://github.com/FormidableLabs/freactal#helper-functions) (not necessary)